ci1xgk/Fellowship_Webpage/Flood_Human_ABM.md

 ### Accessing the simualtor
-The flood-pedestrain simualtor has been ported to the compute facility of [DAFNI](https://dafni.ac.uk/project/flood-people-simulator/), where it can be used from a user-friendly graphical interface and informed by a detailed user guide.
+The flood-pedestrian simualtor has been ported to the compute facility of [DAFNI](https://dafni.ac.uk/project/flood-people-simulator/), where it can be used from a user-friendly graphical interface and informed by a detailed user guide.
 We are very grateful for the portability support provided by DAFNI to make the simulator available to the wider community and easy-to-use by non-experts.
 The project of porting the simulator to DAFNI was smooth, timely and stress-free!
 Also, upon project completion, we were provided with a demonstration of how the simulator can be run from the user-friendly graphical interface of DAFNI.
 Thanks DAFNI!

 [back](./)